mewin-archived/MC-Infection/README.md

 * "//infect <login>" - Infect the player with the specified login.

 ## License
-FastButtons is licensed under the GPLv3, see LICENSE for more information.
+Infection is licensed under the GPLv3, see LICENSE for more information.